label-sleuth/label-sleuth.org/docs/contributing.md

 ```

 _Note: `--force-with-lease` is used here instead of `--force` to ensure that, if new commits have been added
-to your remote branch (i.e. you are working on the same branch with someone else) the push command will fail._
+to your remote branch (e.g., if you are working on the same branch with someone else) the push command will fail._

 ### 6. Build and start the development environment